Behavioral Health Services for Children, Youth and Families

 Intensive Treatment Services

 One residential program is available for adolescents who need 24-hour support for a significant mental health crisis.
 Leland House is an 8 bed, 45 day crisis stabilization program for girls and boys, ages 12-17, who are experiencing a psychiatric crisis.
 The program is operated by United Methodist Family Services, with the CSB providing oversight as the county liaison.
 The program includes services by licensed mental health clinicians, a psychiatrist, and on-site education from Fairfax County Public Schools.
 Each youth receives individual, group, and family therapy weekly, as well as case management services during their stay.
 In addition to treatment services, all youth are eligible to receive Intensive Care Coordination services.
-Call 703-207-7782 with questions.
+Call 703-222-3558 or 703-207-7782 with questions.

 The Juvenile Forensic Program provides a range of services to youth involved with the Fairfax Juvenile and Domestic Relations District Court.
 Services include psychological evaluations by licensed psychologists, as well as mental health and substance abuse assessments and treatment.
 Staff also provides case management to help the youth and family access appropriate community-based services as they transition from a Juvenile Court facility and/or need to comply with a court order for services.
 The program staff serves the Juvenile Detention Center, Shelter Care II, Boys Probation House, Foundations, Beta Program, and the Transitional Living Program, as well as court-involved youth who are in the community.
 Case consultations and training are provided to all Court staff as well.
 Referrals come through Juvenile Court staff.
 Call 703-246-3461 with questions.